dtonderski/Deep-Sudoku/README.md

 # DeepSudoku
 A sudoku solving package using Monte Carlo Graph Search and AI.
 Inspired by the AlphaZero paper "[Mastering Chess and Shogi by Self-Play with a General Reinforcement Learning Algorithm](https://arxiv.org/abs/1712.01815)".
+For a demonstration, see the Solving Sudokus notebook or go to

 ## Algorithm
 Sudokus are solved by using Monte Carlo Graph Search with our predictor being a neural network estimator.
 There are